steliosg23/PDS-A2/README.md

 This repository contains the solution for the **Food Hazard Detection Challenge**.
 The challenge involves classifying food safety-related incidents based on short titles and long descriptions.
 The solution leverages both **Finetuned Pretrained Bert Models** and **LightGBM (LGBM)** models for classification into hazard-category, product-category, hazard, and product classifications.

 **Disclaimer:**
 The idea of using pretrained BERT models for this project originated from my MEng thesis titled "Creation of Datasets Using Biological Databases and Application of Machine Learning Algorithms to Them."
 The thesis focused on a comparative study of pretrained BERT models in correlating genes and metabolites within medical literature.
 This experience provided the foundation for applying BERT-based models to the Food Hazard Detection Challenge, leading to the decision to switch from PubMedBERT to BioBERT due to the stacking loss observed in the product class.
+This change led to extremeley lower loss values for all classes which means better generalization.
+This is also enhance by the best submission results in the whole project  0.74 Macro F1  for Hazard-category, Product-category and 0.47 Macro F1 for Hazard, Product.

 ## Overview